ApurvaBhargava/my-curriculum-vitae/README.md

 ## ABOUT

-I am a Data Scientist with MS in Data Science from New York University and BE in Computer Science and Engineering from BIT Mesra, India.
-I am all about finding patterns and decoding the world.
+I am a Data Scientist with 2 years of professional and academic research experience, M.S. in Data Science from New York University and B.E. in Computer Science and Engineering from Birla Institute of Technology, Mesra, India.

-I am a quick learner and have worked on projects in Natural Language Processing, Computer Vision, Computational Cognitive Modeling, Anomaly Detection, Network Analysis and Time-series Forecasting.
-I am adept at Python, SQL, Machine Learning, Deep Learning and Big Data Technologies.
+I am passionate about translating intelligence from carbon brains to silicon ones and decoding the world.
+I am a quick learner, curious and highly meticulous.
 I am currently tackling logistics optimization problems using machine learning at IFF and actively looking for full-time opportunities.

-I believe in the plasticity of thought process, and welcome new ideas and perspectives.
+I believe in the plasticity of mindset and welcome new ideas and perspectives.
 Since the mind is bigger than the person, I also write poetry and short stories.

 ## EDUCATION